-The HEA contains specific campus safety- and security-related requirements, but allows institutions a great deal of flexibility in complying with them.
+The HEA contains specific campus safety- and securityrelated requirements, but allows institutions a great deal of flexibility in complying with them.
 This flexibility acknowledges the myriad differences in types, locations and configurations of postsecondary schools.
-Although all institutions have immediate, ongoing and annual requirements, compliance might differ in some respects from one institution to another.
+Although all institutions have immediate, ongoing and annual We suggest reading the chapters in order because some chapters contain information that builds upon previous topics.
+Although all institutions have immediate, ongoing and annual requirements, compliance might differ in some respects from one institution to another. requirements, compliance might differ in some respects from one institution to another.
 For example, compliance for an institution with on-campus student housing facilities differs from compliance for a small commuter school located in a strip mall.
 A single institution might have some different compliance requirements for each of its campuses.
 In any case, whatever the requirements are for your specific institution, they must be met completely and on time.
 As discussed throughout the handbook, remember to maintain detailed documentation of your compliance with each requirement.
 Institutions are routinely required to provide this documentation to Department officials during the conduct of program reviews.